Peiliang/HistoML/Specification/Level1/Use_Cases/Population-based Phenotype Characterization/Readme.md

 Execute.py: Execute the use case.

-Representation folder: HistoML representations in this use case.
+Representation folder: HistoML representations used in this use case.

 #### How to Use